Approximate Midpoint Policy Iteration for Linear Quadratic Control: Conclusions and future work

 Empirically, we found that regardless of the stabilizing initial policy chosen, convergence to the optimum always occurred when using the exact midpoint method.
 Likewise, we also found that approximate midpoint and standard PI converge to the same approximately optimal policy, and hence value matrix $P$, after enough iterations when evaluated on the same fixed off-policy rollout data $\cD$.
 We conjecture that such robust, finite-data convergence properties can be proven rigorously, which we leave to future work.

-This algorithm is perhaps most useful in the regime of practical problems where it is relatively expensive to collect data and relatively cheap to perform the linear algebraic computations required to execute the updates.
+This algorithm is perhaps most useful in the regime of practical problems in the online setting where it is relatively expensive to collect data and relatively cheap to perform the computations required to execute the updates.
+In such scenarios, the goal is to converge in as few iterations as possible, and MPI shows a clear advantage.
 Both the exact and approximate midpoint PI incur a computation cost \emph{double} that of their standard PI counterparts.
 Theoretically, the faster \emph{cubic} convergence rate of MPI over the \emph{quadratic} convergence rate of PI should dominate this order constant (2$\times$) cost with sufficiently many iterations.
 However, unfortunately, due to finite machine precision, the total number of useful iterations that increase the precision of the optimal policy is limited, and the per-iteration cost largely counteracts the faster over-iteration convergence of MPI.
 This phenomenon becomes even more apparent in the model-free case where the ``noise floor'' is even higher.
 However, this disadvantage may be reduced by employing iterative Lyapunov equation solvers in Algorithm \ref{algo:exact_mpi} or iterative (recursive) least-squares solvers in Algorithm \ref{algo:approximate_mpi} and warm-starting the midpoint equation with the Newton solution.
-Furthermore, the benefit of the faster convergence of the midpoint PI may become more important in LQR problems with large state- and input-dimensions, and in extensions to nonlinear systems, where the order constants in Propositions \ref{prop:exact_convergence} and \ref{prop:approx_convergence} are smaller.
+Furthermore, the benefit of the faster convergence of the midpoint PI may become more important in extensions to nonlinear systems, where the order constants in Propositions \ref{prop:exact_convergence} and \ref{prop:approx_convergence} are smaller.

 The current methodology is certainty-equivalent in the sense that we treat the estimated value functions as correct.
 Future work will explore ways to estimate and account for uncertainty in the value function estimate explicitly to minimize regret risk in the initial transient stage of learning when the amount of information is low and uncertainty is high.